-Don McCullin was forced to abort a mission to photograph the historic Temple of Bel in the Syrian city of Palmyra when a Russian soldier stopped him at the gates.
+Don McCullin forced to abort mission to photograph historic Syrian site after confrontation with Russian soldier

 Don McCullin in conversation with Tate Modern photography curator Simon Baker [© C Cheesman]

 The renowned photojournalist, 81, has spoken of his dismay after returning to Palmyra last week – a region he had first visited several years ago for a project about the Roman frontier.

 He had planned to photograph the 2,000-year-old Temple of Bel, which now lies in ruins after being attacked by so-called Islamic State.

 Back in the spotlight, McCullin today took part in a talk at Photo London, where he is Master of Photography 2016.

 McCullin was asked to talk about the excitement over his career at this period of his life, with a major exhibition at Photo London coinciding with the launch of a new book.

 ‘Well, it’s because it’s the last time for me really,’ said McCullin, who was in conversation with Simon Baker, curator of International Art (Photography) at Tate Modern.

 Reflecting on his career, McCullin said: ‘I’ve got to the stage in my life when I’ve been in love with photography for about 60 years and, in the end, it really takes its toll on you because people think that taking photographs [is] just “press that button and it’s all so easy”.

 ‘They don’t realise the stress you go through to get there… and you get disappointed, as was the case when I went to Palmyra in Syria last week.
 All I wanted was to photograph the Temple of Bel, which the ISIS people have destroyed – it was the most atrocious thing to have done.’